aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-excel/_index.md

 doc.Save(ArtifactsDir + "BaseConversions.PdfToXlsx.xlsx")
 {{< /highlight >}}

+{{% alert color="primary" %}}

+Sometimes it is necessary to specify additional options, which can affect the result of saving a document as a XLSX.
+These options can be specified by the use of the [XlsxSaveOptions](https://reference.aspose.com/words/net/aspose.words.saving/xlsxsaveoptions/) class, containing properties that determine how the XLSX output will be displayed.

+{{% /alert %}}

 ## Find and Replace When Saving to XLSX

 Also using Aspose.Words, you can find a specific string or regular expression in your document and replace it with the matching one you need.
 Then you can also save the result to XLSX format.